Rainbow Serpent: Names

 The Rainbow Serpent is known by different names by the many different Aboriginal cultures.

-Yurlunggur is the name of the "rainbow serpent" according to the Murngin (Yolngu) in north-eastern Arnhemland, also styled Yurlungur, Yulunggur, Jurlungur, Julunggur or Julunggul.
+Yurlunggur is the name of the "rainbow serpent" according to the Murngin (a Yolngu group) in north-eastern Arnhem Land, also styled Yurlungur, Yulunggur, Jurlungur, Julunggur or Julunggul.
 The Yurlunggur was considered "the great father".

-The serpent is called Witij/Wititj by the Galpu clan of the Dhangu people, one of Yolngu peoples.
+The serpent is called Wititj (var.
+Witij) and depicted in bark paintings or print by artists of the Galpu clan (Note: Artist: Djalu Gurruwiwi) in the Dhuwa Moiety of the Dhangu people (or other clans of the in the Dhuwa moiety of the Yolngu peoples).
+(Note: Galwanuk Liyagalawumirr clan of the Dhuwa moiety.)

-Kanmare is the name of the great water serpent in Queensland (Note: The first example in the 1926 rainbow serpent paper by Radcliffe-Brown.) among the Pitapita people of the Boulia District; it is apparently a giant carpet snake, and recorded under the name Cunmurra further south.
+Kanmare is the name of the great water serpent (with a mane-like head of hair) in Queensland (Note: The first example in the 1926 rainbow serpent paper by Radcliffe-Brown.) among the Pitapita people of the Boulia District; it is apparently a giant carpet snake, and recorded under the name Cunmurra further south.
 (Note: Given as Cunmurra in Duncan-Kemp (1933), in here reminiscences at "Mooraberrie homestead, 138 mi west of Windorah"; Mooraberrie Station being approximately 180 mi south of Boulia.)
 (Note: Roth (1897) cited in (Radcliffe-Brown 1926)) (Note: Johnston (1943), p.
 289 citing Roth (1897) and Duncan-Kemp (1933).)
 The same snake is called Tulloun among the Mitakoodi (Maithakari).
-Two mythical Kooremah of the Mycoolon (Maikulan) tribe of Queensland, are cosmic carpet snakes 40 miles long, residing in watery realm of the dead, or on the pathway leading to it; this is probably equivalent to the rainbow snake also.
+Two mythical Kooremah (or Kuremah) of the Mycoolon (Maikulan) tribe of Queensland, are cosmic carpet snakes 40 miles long, residing in watery realm of the dead, or on the pathway leading to it; this is probably equivalent to the rainbow snake also.
 (Note: (Radcliffe-Brown 1926), citing Palmer.)